sakina53/Interview-exercises/PS-get-deep-property/README.md

 - After you complete the exercise, provide any notes on your code below such as how to run your example

 ## Candidate Notes:
+Open the index.html file in any web browser.